OJStuff/Get-DMR-IDs/README.md

 ### Example 4

 This command specifies to create export for region 1, 2 and 3.
-File format will be for default traceiver type (AnyTone D878/D578).
+File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".

     >python3 dmridget.py -r 1 2 3